AO Edited

 The museum also boasts an impressive collection of antique fire helmets.
 These helmets have been collected from a broad spectrum of countries and time periods.
 One of the more notable pieces is a German fire helmet that bares a striking resemblance to those goofy helmets with spikes on top that one always sees in old photos of the First World War.

 As a non-profit organization the Hall of Flame relies on donations from both visitors and patrons.
-It is possible through their website to buy a membership to the museum and help support the upkeep and restoration of the vehicles and collections.
-Another slightly less pricey way to help out might be purchasing one of the rather handsome, and reasonably priced shirts the museum sells both online and on location.
+Through its website, one may buy a membership to the museum and help support the upkeep and restoration of the vehicles and collections.
+Purchases at the museum shop in person or online also help sustain operations.

 Know Before You Go